-Having determined the best take-off path etc.., take-off checks complete and the flap selected as above, align the a/c and select full power.
+Having determined the best take-off path etc., take-off checks complete and the flaps selected as above, align the a/c and select full power.
 If the ground is very soft a rolling start may be desirable.
-The C.C. should be held back to permit the a/c to leave the ground at the lowest possible speed.
-As the a/c does so, the C.C. back pressure should be relaxed and the aircraft flown parallel to the ground and allowed to accelerate to 55 k prior to climb out which is as for Short Field.
+The C.C., should be held back to permit the a/c to leave the ground at the lowest possible speed.
+As the a/c does so, the C.C. back pressure should be relaxed and the a/c flown parallel to the ground and the a/c allowed to accelerate to 65kts prior to climb-out which is as for Short Field.